-Your mileage may vary depending on the size of the company, and the specific characteristics of the position, but in general, it will be much more than just training models.
+Your mileage may vary depending on the your company and its characteristics, but in general, your job will be much more than just training models.

 Don't be lazy.
 Don't wait for your company to give you something new, so you can use the time and advance your skillset.
 That's shortsighted and won't get you what you want.

 I hear a lot of people complain about being stuck doing the same work they always do.
 "It's hard to move forward," they say.
 "I need them to give me something different."

 Well, it doesn't work like that.
 People get boxed all the time, like it or not.
 Somebody has an idea about your skills and will keep using you in that role until the end of time.

 I know you are waiting for the magic moment when you get the approval to do something new, challenging, and unexpected.
 But how anyone would trust you when all you've done is the same boring thing over and over?
 It becomes a catch 22, and you are the one that can break the cycle.